arivictor/intentional-architecture-in-python/book/1-philosophy.md

 Good architecture emerges from honest assessment of the forces acting on your system.
 Time pressure might mean you defer certain abstractions until they're needed.
 A small team might favor simplicity over theoretical purity because maintainability matters more than perfection.
 A regulated industry might demand audit trails and explicit boundaries that feel like overkill elsewhere.

 These constraints reveal what matters in your context.
-They force you to prioritize.
+They force you to prioritise.
 They prevent you from over-engineering solutions to problems you don't have.
 They make you choose.

 The best architects don't fight constraints.
 They understand them, respect them, and use them to make better decisions.
 Constraints clarify.
 They tell you what you can afford to ignore and what you absolutely must get right.